brandondube/prysm/docs/source/index.rst

 * Do multi-plane diffraction calculations
 * Do image chain or integrated modeling
-* Process data from commercial interferometers, MTF benches, and design/analysis software
+* Process data from commercial interferometers, design/analysis software, and re-export to the same formats

-This list is not exhaustive, feel free to file a PR to add more to this list!
+This list is not exhaustive, feel free to file a PR to add more!

 This documentation is divided into four categories; a series of tutorials that teach step-by-step, a set of how-tos that show individual more advanced usages, a reference guide that includes the API-level documentation, and a set of explanation articles that teach you the core philsophy and design behind this library.
 If you're looking for "getting started" - take a look at tutorials!